Salt Hydrolysis and Solution pH

-Neutralisation is an exothermic reaction between an acid and a base producing a salt and water.
-The pH of the resulting salt solution depends on the strength of the parent acid and base.
+Neutralisation is the exothermic reaction between an acid and a base forming a salt and water.
+The pH of the resulting salt solution depends on whether the conjugate ions undergo hydrolysis with water.

 Neutralisation Reactions